paramraghavan/sparksql-awsglue/README.md

 **Spark Characteristics**
 - Spark does lazy load all the way, until it needs to perform an action
 - Action - example count, sum
-- Transformation - filter, cache etc are all lazy
+- Transformation - filter(where clause), cache etc are all lazy
 - The Dataframes returned/read by spark are all immutable.

 **Cache:**